-The weakening global timber market resulted in the decrease in timber demand and selling price and the group has implemented few changes in business strategy and strict controls on capital management, including the following:
+The weakening timber market due to the global COVID-19 Pandemic since year 2020 resulted in the decrease in timber demand and selling price and the Group has maintained few business strategies and strict controls on capital management, including the following:

-- Strict review on capital expenditure spending, focusing on areas of key priority and revenue generation. - Tight monitoring on inventory and debtor management. - Cost containment measures, focusing on enhancing operational efficiencies.
+- Limited on capital nature expenditure, reduce of nonoperating expenditure spending, focusing on key priority and revenue generation. - Closer monitoring on inventory and debtor management. - Cost control measures, focusing on enhancing operational efficiencies.